spatie/statamic-blade-starter-kit/README.md

 ## Learning Statamic

 Statamic 3 has extensive [documentation][docs].
 We dedicate a significant amount of time and energy every day to improving them, so if something is unclear, feel free to open issues for anything you find confusing or incomplete.
 We are happy to consider anything you feel will make the docs and CMS better.

-## Support

-We provide official developer support on [Statamic 3 Pro](https://statamic.com/pricing) projects.
-Community-driven support is available on the [forum](https://statamic.com/forum) and in [Discord][discord].

-## Contributing

-Thank you for considering contributing to Statamic!
-We simply ask that you review the [contribution guide][contribution] before you open issues or send pull requests.

-## Code of Conduct

-In order to ensure that the Statamic community is welcoming to all and generally a rad place to belong, please review and abide by the [Code of Conduct](https://github.com/statamic/cms/wiki/Code-of-Conduct).

 ## Important Links